microsoft/KBLaM/README.md

 ## Dataset Construction

-To run the synthetic dataset construction, you will need a valid Azure OpenAI endpoint.
+The dataset construction process involves two main steps.

+### Step 1: Constructing the Dataset (Optional)

+This step involves creating a new synthetic dataset from scratch.

-To construct a synthetic KB and question-answer pairs use `dataset_generation/gen_synthetic_data.py`
+To construct a synthetic KB and question-answer pairs, use `dataset_generation/gen_synthetic_data.py`.

 The question-answer pairs are constructed in the form: